ananthulalohitaksha/lohitaksha-ananthula-portfolio/README.md

 ## Exercise 3: [Data visualization critique #1](data-visualization-critique-#1)

 ## Assignment 1: [Visualizing overnment Debt](visualizing-government-debt)
-For this assignment, make sure you set up and link to a new page.
-This page is linking to a new Markdown document called `visualizing-government-debt.md`.
-For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.

 ## Assignment 3&4: [Critique by Design](critique-by-design)
-For this assignment, make sure you set up and link to a new page.
-This page is linking to a new Markdown document called `critique-by-design.md`.

 ## Final project
-Here it might be helpful to include a high-level description of your final project.

 1. [Part I](final-project-part-one)
 2. [Part II](final-project-part-two)